 Popular Skills for Information Security Specialist

-Survey results suggest that Information Security Specialists use a fairly large toolkit of professional skills.
-Most notably, skills in Computer Security, Security Risk Management, Network Security Management, and Security Testing and Auditing are correlated to pay that is above average, with boosts in pay of 13 percent.
+Information Security Specialists report using a pretty varied skill set on the job.
+Most notably, skills in Network Security Management, Computer Security, Security Risk Management, and Cyber Security are correlated to pay that is above average, with boosts between 10 percent and 13 percent.
 Most people who know Security Policies and Procedures also know IT Security & Infrastructure.

 Pay by Experience Level for Information Security Specialist

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Information Security Specialists with a lot of experience tend to enjoy higher earnings.
 The average beginner in this position makes around $62K, but folks who have been around for five to 10 years see a markedly higher median salary of $81K.
 Information Security Specialists claiming one to two decades of experience make an estimated median of $96K.
 Individuals who have achieved more than 20 years of experience don't seem to earn much more than people who have 10 to 20 years under their belts; the more senior group reports an average income of $102K.

 Pay Difference by Location